DigiLEAN/DigiLean.Connect/docs/examples/datasource-value-post.md

  - dimension3
  - dimension4

-### dynamic types
+### Dynamic dimension types

- - text: free text up to 100 characters
+ - `text`: free text up to 100 unicode characters
- - number: number with digits
+ - `number`: number with digits
- - bool: true or false
+ - `bool`: true or false
- - list: Id from a DataList.
+ - `list`: Id from a DataList.
 The config will contain a `dataListId` field as well for this option
- - user: User id of a DigiLEAN user
+ - `user`: User id of a DigiLEAN user

 ### The static dimensions
-- type *description* - column description: free text up to 255 characters
+- type `description` - column `description`: free text up to 255 unicode characters
-- type *asset* - column assetId: Id of DigiLEAN group
+- type `asset` - column `assetId`: Id of a DigiLEAN group
-- type *project* - column projectId: Id of DigiLEAN project
+- type `project` - column `projectId`: Id of a DigiLEAN project

-### Other dimensions
+### Other columns

-`externalId` is a optional column just meant for keeping track of IDs when you import from external sources.
+`externalId` is a optional column just meant for keeping track when you synchronize from external sources etc. It can contain up to 100 unicode characters.
+It's not used for anything in DigiLEAN.
-If a third party system has IDs for its values you can use this to store their ID when synchronizing etc. It's not used for anything else inside DigiLEAN

 ## Dimension type text example

-To post a dimension of type `text` or `description` you just post the text dimension along with the values and valueDate:
+To post a dimension of type `text` or `description` post the text dimension along with the values and valueDate:

 ```http
 POST https://connect.digilean.tools/v1/datasources/498/values